 Why Leaf is the NFL’s biggest draft bust:

 Leaf’s stats were worse

-Busts aren’t set solely by players’ failure to meet expectations but also by their field performance.
+Draft busts aren’t set solely by players’ failures to meet expectations but also by their field performance.
 The intensity of a player’s failure on the field is a decisive factor when evaluating bust levels.
 A look at the stats of Leaf and Russell proves that Leaf was a bigger failure on the field.

 Leaf had a better team environment

 Coming into the league, Russell had an unsupportive environment.
-His coach didn’t want him picked, and once picked, his coach refused to work with him.
-Moreover, his team`s offence was unskilled, and the several good players that were part of the team were unavailable on a regular basis during Russell`s playing years.
+His coach, Lane Kiffin, didn’t want him picked, and once picked, his coach refused to work with him.
+Moreover, his team`s offense was unskilled, and the several good players that were part of the team were unavailable on a regular basis during Russell`s playing years.
 In contrast, Leaf had a solid team with a good coach when he entered the league.
-Unlike Russell, Leaf failed to make it in other teams, which is clear evidence that the main problem was Leaf himself.
+Unlike Russell, Leaf failed to make it on other teams, which is clear evidence that the main problem was Leaf himself.

 Leaf`s failure was more surprising

 Russell`s work ethic and weight were the main reasons for his failure during his NFL years.
 These problems were known prior to his selection in the 2007 draft.
-Scouts’ reports indicated a potential weight problem that could affect his quickness and agility, as well as a potential work ethic problem.
+Scout reports indicated a potential weight problem that could affect his quickness and agility, as well as his supposed poor work ethic.